Chapter 1 - Never Judge a Book By its Cover

 A short way into the forest, Rose heard twin steps, like hers, behind her.
 Was the Italian man from Chicago following her?
 Deciding to be brave, she whipped around, arms encircling her small load of library books like a shield.

 “Hello, Rosie,” said a dark and menacing voice.
 But it wasn’t the man from Chicago.
-Marko Sutich stood there, glowering at her lecherously, as if he were expecting something.
+Marko Sutich glowered over her lecherously, as if he were expecting something.
 The smell of bad whiskey assaulted her senses and she thought that it was ironic, given the fact that there was a national prohibition on the sale of alcohol.
 Which was why this fisherman’s daughter and her father decided to distill their own.

 Hundreds of gallons of it, in fact, still sat aging in fresh American oak barrels in the hidden dirt-floor cellar of their home.
-The only problem was that when Rose’s father died from that heart attack that fateful Black Tuesday after Thanksgiving, he left her without a plan.
+The only problem was that when Rose’s father died from his heart attack on that fateful Black Tuesday after Thanksgiving, he left her without a plan.
 He was to sell this first batch of whiskey through his fishing contacts.
-She simply just didn’t know what to do with it.
+She simply just didn’t know who they were, nor what to do.
 The question haunted her day and night.
 What Rose knew for certain, was that during this season people weren’t paying a lot of money for freshly caught fish but, sure as the weather changes, they would put down whatever they had to buy bootleg whiskey.

-And, it was a fight facing Rose, in the twilight.
+And, it was a fight facing Rose in the twilight.
 Marko Sutich wasn’t calling on her to ensure safe passage home.
-His drunken, angry smirk told her that, clear as if he’d announced his intentions aloud.
+His drunken, angry smirk told her that, clear as if he’d announced his intentions out loud.

 “Marko, you need to go home,” Rose said.
 “I told you, already, I don’t want to see you.”

-“Oh, Rosie, you’re going to do much more than see me,” Marko leered, his threat wove heavily around her like a noose.
-“After I’m done with you, it will take days to pick the gravel out of your backside.
+“Oh, Rosie, you’re going to do much more than just see me,” Marko leered, his threat wove heavily around her like a noose.
+“After I’m done with you, it will take days to dig the gravel from your knees.
 You’ll have no other choice than to be my wife,” and he spat the words in his drunken rage.

-“I’m never marrying you,” she hissed at him.
-His lecherous vow made her mad.
-He went too far, threatening her with rape in order to become his wife.
+“Oh, Hell no.” His vow made her mad.
+He went too far, threatening her with rape to make her his wife.

 “Then you can join Maggie Flynn working at the Seafarer’s club, that’s all you’ll be good for.”
 To punctuate his threat, Marko took a huge stride and shoved her, hard, onto the gravel pathway.